langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   done
   ```

-- The unexpected behaviour is caused by the *"$\*"* in the script, used in the *for* loop.
+- The unexpected behaviour is caused by the `"$*"` in the script, used in the `for` loop.
 For this case we need to use
-  a different but related shell variable, *$\@*.
+  a different but related shell variable, `$@`.
 When it is quoted, the resulting list has quotes around each argument
   separately.
   [O'Reilly: `bash` Cookbook, 2nd Edition](#oreilly-bash-cookbook-2nd-edition)